opencomputeproject/onie/docs/_sources/design-spec/kernel.txt

 Every platform must add platform support to the Linux kernel.
 What needs to be added exactly depends on the specific platform and CPU architecture.

-The general CPU architecture requirements are described in the associated CURT-FIXME sections:
+For CPU architecture specific details see these sections:

+- :ref:`powerpc_kernel`

+- :ref:`x86_kernel`

 Generic Kernel Configuration
 ============================